gdamore/tcell/README.md

 _Tcell_ supports enhanced mouse tracking mode, so your application can receive regular mouse motion events, and wheel events, if your terminal supports it.

-(Note: The Windows 10 Terminal application suffers from a flaw in this regard, and does not support mouse interaction.
-The stock Windows 10 console host fired up with cmd.exe or PowerShell works fine however.)

 ## _Termbox_ Compatibility